kkamagui/napper-for-tpm/README.md

  - [Junyoung Jung](https://www.facebook.com/sauber92) at Mobile & Embedded System Lab. of Kyung Hee University
  - Matt Oh
  - [Seong Bin Park](https://github.com/0a777h), anti-cheat engine developer and malware researcher at wellbia.com
+ - [Sung Ki Park](https://facebook.com/windowstory), Microsoft MVP in Windows and device for IT

 # 6. Test Results
 We will update this field with your contributions.
 We are testing several devices we have and will update the result soon.